Table of Contents

-LAG a.k.a Link aggregation is a technology where multiple links from a switch chassis were bundled together and connected to multiple links on the neighbor switch chassis to provide increased bandwidth capacity.
+LAG a.k.a Link Aggregation is a technology where multiple links from a switch chassis were bundled together and connected to multiple links on the neighbor switch chassis to provide increased bandwidth capacity.
 Multiple links combined act as one logical link and in case any physical link fails the traffic is automatically shifted onto another link in bundle hence providing some redundancy.
 However in LAG in case a switch chassis goes faulty then there is no redundancy.

-MLAG terminologies:
+MLAG Terminology

 - MLAG Domain – A pair of physical switches